 - FOOD STAMP RECERTIFICATIONS - Starting in July, the United States Department of Agriculture (USDA) Food and Nutrition Service (FNS) will again require Missourians to complete a periodic recertification form and phone interview to verify that they still qualify for Food Stamp (SNAP) benefits.
 The Family Support Division will mail a recertification form that will need to be completed and returned before the deadline on the letter.
 We will call the number you listed on your form to complete your phone interview within 3 days of receiving your form.
 So you know it is us calling, we will appear on your caller ID as Family Support Division (855-823-4908).

-- WORK REQUIREMENTS - Work requirements for Temporary Assistance and Food Stamp (SNAP) benefits will resume on August 1, 2020.
-If you get Temporary Assistance benefits, you can get help with employment training services through the Missouri Work Assistance (MWA) Program.
+- WORK REQUIREMENTS - Work requirements for Food Stamp (SNAP) benefits will resume on September 1, 2020.
 If you get Food Stamp (SNAP) benefits and you are between the ages of 18 and 59, you can get free help with skills, training, and employer connections to get a job or a better job through the SkillUP Program.

 - FOOD STAMP INTERVIEWS - The Family Support Division will resume Food Stamp (SNAP) interviews starting July 1.
 We will call the number listed on your application to complete your phone interview within 3 days of receiving your application.
 So you know it is us calling, we will appear on your caller ID as Family Support Division (855-823-4908).